Graduate Certificate in Ethnic Studies

 College of Ethnic Studies

-The College of Professional & Global Education offers this certificate in partnership with the College of Ethnic Studies.
+The College of Professional & Global Education facilitates non-matriculated student enrollment in courses that apply to the Graduate Certificate in Ethnic Studies.

 The College of Ethnic Studies was established in fall 1969 through the efforts of dedicated students, faculty and community members.